Eric Shogren: New York Pizza

-After the closure of the Novosibirsk supermarket, Eric Shogren returned to USA, where he met his future wife, Olga, she came from Novosibirsk to America to get an education.
-They got married and in 1995 moved to Novosibirsk, where in 1996 founded The New York Pizza company.
-Then the New York Pizza opened in other Russian cities.
+After the closure of the Novosibirsk supermarket, Eric Shogren returned to USA, where he met his future wife, Olga, originally from Novosibirsk, having come to the United States for an education.
+They were married and in 1995 moved to Novosibirsk, where in 1996 they founded The New York Pizza company.
+The New York Pizza later opened in other Russian cities.

-After the founding of New York Pizza, Eric Shogren continued to create other restaurants in Novosibirsk: New York Coffee, New York Diner and New York Times grill-bar, where rock-n-roll and blues musicians performed.
+After the founding of New York Pizza, Shogren continued to create other restaurants in Novosibirsk: New York Coffee, New York Diner and New York Times grill-bar, where rock-n-roll and blues musicians performed.

 Klassika Restaurant

-In 2000, Eric Shogren and a banker Igor Kim opened the Klassika Restaurant in Novosibirsk, the idea of its creation belonged to the Novosibirsk restaurateur Denis Ivanov (at that time, he was the director of the New York Pizza holding).
-Half of the restaurant belonged to Kim, the other half was owned by Shogren.
-In 2003, Eric Shogren sold his share of the restaurant to Igor Kim.
+In 2000, Eric Shogren and a banker Igor Kim opened the Klassika Restaurant in Novosibirsk; the idea of its creation belonged to the Novosibirsk restaurateur Denis Ivanov (at that time, he was the director of the New York Pizza holding).
+In 2003, Shogren sold his share of the restaurant to Kim.

 Siberian Farmer

 In 2004, Shogren created the Siberian Farmer project.
 In 2005, his new company leased an area of 21 hectares in the Kochenyovsky District (Novosibirsk Oblast).
-He also planned to rent 900 hectares for 49 years for forage crops breeding.
-But this project failed.
+He also planned to rent 900 hectares for 49 years for forage crops breeding, but this project failed.